Mix of sun and clouds for the weekend with temps in the 40s

 This weekend will not be perfectly sunny with a few weak disturbances passing through the area.
 But it will be dry with temperatures near average for this time of year (40s).
 Overall, not bad for the first weekend in December!

 The next chance for rain will come next Tuesday and Wednesday with highs in the 50s.
-The rain is associated with a strong cold front that will bring a big change in the weather pattern.
+The rain is associated with a strong cold front that will bring big changes in our weather pattern.
+This rain associated with that front could mix to sleet or snow on the back side of the front.

 It will turn much colder Friday into next weekend.
 High temperatures may struggle in the 30s.
 Now here's the million dollar question...can we also get a storm to form at the same time?
+The setup could be ripe if the atmosphere can take advantage of the front lagging offshore.
 It's too soon to say but worth watching!
 Some of our computer models are hinting at a storm for next weekend, others have a storm developing too far offshore.

 It's also worth noting that some of our long-range models have the cold sticking around for a while too.